Dezhou Shandong, China Travel Guide

 TCM hospitals and clinics are present.
 Consult practitioners for diagnosis and treatment (acupuncture, herbal medicine, cupping).
 Language barriers may be a factor; a local translator might be needed.

 Some mid-range to luxury hotels have indoor places to swim for guests.
-Public swimming pools are available, especially in summer.
+Public swimming the pools are available, especially in summer.

 Observe locals practicing tai chi or other gentle exercises in parks for inspiration.